Black Friday special: save 40% off Paired Premium! Claim offer

 Equally, a rebound relationship can be perfectly healthy if you’ve both agreed to keep things casual.
 As long as you and your partner are both honest about what you’re looking for, there’s no reason why a rebound relationship can’t provide comfort and fun for both of you.

-“Something you can ask yourself if you’re currently rebounding with a new relationship is, ‘Am I continuing to work on myself in this relationship?’,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and Paired’s In-House Relationship Expert.
+“Something you can ask yourself if you’re currently rebounding with a new relationship is, ‘Am I continuing to work on myself in this relationship?’,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “If the answer sounds like, ‘no, I can’t think about the hard stuff I need the distraction,’ you might want to reconsider,” she says.
 “Because all of that unprocessed emotion from your last relationship will probably start showing up pretty quickly in this one.”